Birth Control…of course???

-- Condoms are the only birth control method which reduces the spread of some STDs.
+- Condoms are the only birth control method which reduces the spread of some STIs.
 Barrier methods, while not as effective in preventing pregnancy, do not destroy embryonic human life.
 CDC Condom Fact Sheet in Brief.

 - No birth control can protect your emotional well-being.